All Episodes

 They both represent factions of her caucus.

-Clyburn represents African-Americans as Hoyer represents moderates.
+Clyburn represents African Americans as Hoyer represents moderates.

-If you look at the people who are endorsing Hoyer, Lawrence, you have guys like Henry Waxman, Howard Berman, who are pretty much California Democrats, Pelosi-crats, if you will.
+If you look at the people who are endorsing Hoyer, Lawrence, you have guys like Henry Waxman, Howard Berman, who are pretty much California Democrats, Pelosi crats, if you will.

 We're not going to try to get behind Clyburn.

-Now the joke here is that these are a bunch of moderates.
+Now, the joke here is that these are a bunch of moderates.

-And they're lining up behind Hoyer exactly as we predicted here you have a very able black guy in in their terms did a good job but all of a sudden they're all circling the wagons around the white guy.
+Now, here you have a very able black guy, in their terms, did a good job, but all of a sudden they're all circling the wagons around the white guy.

 Imagine a bunch of liberal Democrats all circling the wagons around a white guy.

-Another black Democrat being thrown overboard cast aside just a twist in the wind from the party of compassion the party that doesn't see people in any way shape manner or form as racist or groups or what have you bunch of hypocrites phony bologna plastic banana good time rock and rollers.
+Another black Democrat being thrown overboard, cast aside just to twist in the wind from the party of compassion, the party that doesn't see people in any way, shape, man, or form as racist or groups or what have you.

-You're the Lindsay Lohan of states a primadonna who once showed some talent but is now too wasted to do anything with it.
+You're the Lindsay Lohan of States, a prima donna who once showed some talent, but is now too wasted to do anything with it.

-After enjoying ephemeral hives and spending binges you suffer crashes that culminate in brief unsuccessful stints and rehab.
+After enjoying ephemeral hives and spending binges, you suffer crashes that culminate in brief, unsuccessful stints and rehab.

 This cycle repeats itself every five to ten years as the rest of the country looks on with a mixture of horror and amusement.

-We'd feel sorry for you if you didn't constantly flip us the bird instead we're all making bets on how long it'll be before your next meltdown.
+Instead, we're all making bets on how long it'll be before your next meltdown.

-That does not include your 500 billion dollar unfunded pension liability your own analysts predict that you'll face a hole of at least 80 billion over the next four years.
+Your own analysts predict that you'll face a hole of at least $80 billion over the next four years.

-Your government is run by a brothel of environmentalist wackos, lawyers, public sector unions and legislative bums when they're not taxing or spending their creating regulations and commissions like the Board of Barbering and cosmetology and the California Blueberry Commission.
+When they're not taxing or spending, they're creating regulations and commissions like the Board of Barbering and Cosmetology and the California Blueberry Commission.

-Many businesses Would leave if it weren't for your sunny climate, which may explain why you're so obsessed with climate change.
+Many businesses would leave if it weren't for your sunny climate, which may explain why you're so obsessed with climate change.

-If your climate changes no one, including your Hollywood friends would tolerate you anymore.
+If your climate changes, no one, including your Hollywood friends, would tolerate you anymore.

-So you've created a law to tax carbon emissions, no matter that it'll kill jobs.
+So you've created a law to tax carbon emissions no matter that it'll kill jobs.

-Roughly three quarters of you say that you're headed in the wrong direction, according to a recent survey.
+Roughly three-quarters of you say that you're headed in the wrong direction, according to a recent survey.

 Probably true, but try lighting up a cigarette and see what happens to you.